abrahamgue05/Learning_C_Language/Youtube/CS50x_2024_Lectures/Lecture_5_Data_Structures/Lecture_5.md

 - It dosen't need to be contigius.

 - It can become a linked list, but can be fixed by reversing pointers.

+## Dictionries

+- Similar as stacks and queues.

+- Stores keys and values.

+- Literaly a dictionary, words(keys), definition(values).

+- Abstract data type.

+- Contacs in phone number.

+- O(1).